Tayphong043/teamcity-documentation/topics/build-chain.md

 <img src="dk-partial-chain-from-skipped-queued.png" width="706" alt="Partial chain"/>

-To make this result less confusing, redesign your chain to encapsulate the optional portion to a separate branch.
+To make this result less confusing, redesign your chain to encapsulate the optional portion to isolate a permanent chain portion from a section that can be skipped.
 For example, you may want to add a direct `A → E` dependency.
 This way this permanent portion of a branch will always be visible in TeamCity UI.

-If you intend to frequently skip this mid-section of a chain, consider [cloning](copy-move-delete-build-configuration.md) you configurations to create two independent chains: the "essential" `A → E` and the complete `A → B → C → D → E`.
+If you intend to frequently skip a mid-section of a linear chain, consider [cloning](copy-move-delete-build-configuration.md) configurations and making separate chains instead.
+This way you will be able to run both "essential" (without optional configurations) and "full" variations without negative effects of missing chain links.

  <seealso>
         <category ref="concepts">